Skip to content

 Organic cotton is cultivated without artificial fertilizers and pesticides.
 It uses only non-GMO seeds, crop rotation and manual picking.
 It reduces the environmental impact greatly.
 It is a safer option for the environment as well as people.
 Although organic cotton requires as much water as the regular cotton, organic cotton is more rain-fed.
 Fibre qualities are the same as regular cotton but without any harmful chemicals that might cause skin irritation.
 Lack of chemicals is good for the cotton farmers, soil as well as end-consumers.

 As a fibre cotton is soft, breathable and absorbent.
 It is also strong and can stand up against wear and heat.
-On the other hand it wrinkles easily, is prone to shrinking and is slow to dry.
+On the other hand, it wrinkles easily, is prone to shrinking and is slow to dry.

 Cotton production

-1. India 2.
-China 3.
-USA 4.
-Brazil 5.
-Pakistan 7.
-Turkey
+1. China 2.
+India 3.
+Brazil 4.
+USA 5.
+Pakistan

-World biggest organic cotton producers (2018/2019, Textile Exchange Preferred Fiber & Materials Market Report 2020):
+World biggest organic cotton producers (2020/2021, Textile Exchange, Organic Cotton Market Report, 2022)

 1. India 2.
-China 3.
-Kyrgystan 4.
-Turkey 5.
-Tajikistan
+Turkey 3.
+China 4.
+Kyrgyzstan 5.
+Tanzania

 Makia is using cotton or cotton mixed fabrics in many product categories, mainly in jersey products as well as in men’s woven shirts and trousers.
 Cotton has a soft feel, it is quite durable and easy to care.